Bingham, Nottinghamshire: Industrial Revolution

+Post-war redevelopment

+After the war, the Bingham Rural District Council inspected the state of over 2,000 houses in the area to see if they needed to be demolished or could be repaired for the redevelopment.
+It was decided in the redevelopment that farming property should remain out in the countryside instead of mixed in with the other residential properties.
+Some notable buildings that were destroyed are Stanhope Workhouse on Stanhope Way and the Rectory on East Street, drastically changing the look of the town.
+The 1960s and 1970s saw almost constant development with new houses being built to accommodate the local population.
+More recently, a new housing development in the north of Bingham named the Romans' Quarter (after the nearby Ancient Roman site of Margidunum) started around 2018 with plans for around 1,000 new houses.

+Amenities

+Schools and library

-Bingham's four schools are Robert Miles Infant school, Robert Miles Junior School, Carnarvon Primary School and the comprehensive Toot Hill School.
+Bingham has five schools, Robert Miles Infants School opened in 1909, Robert Miles Junior School built in the 1960s on the site of the Rectory, Carnarvon Primary School, Bingham Primary School & Nursery, and Toot Hill Comprehensive School.

+Two other schools operated in the past, the Church School and the Wesleyan School, the latter of which shut down in 1909 and was demolished in 2002.

+Bingham's library has existed in some form since around the late 1950s, starting as a "charity penny library" in a lean-to on 7-9 Newgate Street.
+Eventually the County Library took it over, and in 1973 it was moved Eaton Place, where it remains to this day.

 Churches

 The Anglican parish Church of St. Mary and All Saints, Bingham, occupies a Grade I listed medieval building restored in 1845–1846 and again in 1912.
 It has a peal of eight bells and a 19th-century organ.
 It belongs to the Diocese of Southwell and Nottingham.

 A new Bingham Methodist Church and social centre, built by public subscription, opened on 1 April 2016 at Eaton Place, on the site of the earlier church.
 It belongs to the Grantham and Vale of Belvoir Circuit.
 Archive documents for Bingham Methodist Circuit date back to 1843.

 Economy

-Although Bingham is largely a dormitory town for Nottingham, it has several businesses and a busy centre.
-Its shop vacancy rate of 2 per cent contrasts with an East Midlands average of 16 per cent.* There are 20 takeaways and places to eat, 11 hairdressers/salons, 5 estate agents and 39 other retail outlets.

 The open-air food market in the central Market Place takes place every Thursday and a farmers' market there on the third Saturday of the month.
 Bingham provides shopping, medical and other services to surrounding villages.
-Planning permission has been gained to build a large supermarket near the town centre, but construction has yet to begin.
+Planning permission was gained to build a large supermarket near the town centre, but the planned site was later used to build the new Bingham Arena Leisure Centre.
 In March 2015 planning permission was given for two other chain supermarkets.

 To the north of the town there is an industrial estate holding about 40 businesses.
-The largest include GWIBS 24/7, Focus Label Machinery, Trent Designs, XACT Document Solutions, The Workplace Depot and Water at Work, and a business club.
+The largest include Midland Filtration, Screwfix, Focus Label Machinery, Trent Designs, XACT Document Solutions, The Workplace Depot and Water at Work, and a business club.